DiSSCo/dissco-nusearch-service/README.md

 col.extinct=# Whether to include extinct species in the download.
 Default is true col.export-status-retry-count=# The amount of times to retry the export status.
 Default is 10 col.export-status-retry-interval=# The interval between retries in milliseconds.
 Default is 500 ms (0.5 sec)

+# AWS properties
+These are properties required for making the connection to the S3 bucket on AWS. aws.accessKeyId=# The access key id for the AWS account aws.secretAccessKey=# The secret access key for the AWS account
 ```

 ## Install and run